Gun & Open Carry Laws in Colorado

 The Second Amendment of the United States Constitution is one of the most hotly debated political issues of our time.
 In order to achieve a balance between parties who want to be able to own any firearm they like and parties who think any gun will cause gun violence, each state has established its own set of gun laws, rules, and regulations.
 If you are a gun owner in Colorado, you need to know the ins and outs of the state’s carry laws, or else you could find yourself slammed with serious weapons charges.

-You cannot obtain a concealed carry permit if you:
+You cannot obtain a concealed carry permit if:

-- Have been convicted of perjury related to information provided on an application for a concealed handgun license.
+- Convicted of perjury related to an application for a concealed handgun license

-- Habitually use alcoholic beverages to the extent that your faculties are impaired.
-This prohibition does not extend to recovering alcoholics, provided they can obtain certification from a professional drug counselor.
+- Habitually use alcoholic beverages to the extent that your faculties are impaired

 It should be noted that even if someone meets the requirements listed above, the county sheriff’s office has the discretion to deny an individual a permit.
 Your county sheriff may exercise this right if they believe your past behavior indicates you may present a danger to yourself or others while in possession of a firearm.